shaunburgin/SF-AuthService/SF-AuthService-specification.md

 - **Session Management**:
   - **Token Issuance**:
     - Upon successful login, the server issues both an access token and a refresh token.
-  - **Secure Storage**:
-    - Both tokens should be stored securely using mechanisms like secure HTTP-only cookies to prevent unauthorized access.
-  - **Session Expiry Notification**:
-    - Notify users **5 minutes** before the access token expires to prompt them for renewal.
-    - The application can automatically attempt to refresh the access token using the refresh token without user intervention.
   - **User Experience**:
     - If the refresh token has expired or is invalid, prompt the user to re-authenticate to obtain new tokens.
     -